Ian Botham, David Gower, Bob Willis, Michael Atherton and Nasser Hussain recall first Ashes memories

 Brian Statham (pictured above) was my early bowling idol but on that trip John Snow became a huge hero of mine as well.
 He took 7-40 in the first of the two Sydney Tests - both of which we won to clinch the series 2-0.

 I was called up as a replacement for Alan Ward and then got my chance when Ken Shuttleworth got injured and played at Sydney, Adelaide, Melbourne and in the second Sydney Test.
 My father's work colleagues clubbed together to pay for him to come out and watch and he was actually in the dressing room when we came off the field having regained the Ashes for the first time in 12 years.

 Over the years there have been a few guys out there who have enjoyed the Ashes and done well in it.
 Players like Dennis Lillee, one of the greatest bowlers of all time, Allan Border, Bob Willis, David Gower and Terry Alderman all come into the category of Ashes heroes as far as I am concerned.
 Growing up, though, I remember watching people like John Snow and Derek Underwood - although getting to see them could be a problem.

 That series had so many people gripped.
-I can remember coming home from school, walking through Manchester and standing like lots of other people outside of the television shop on the pavement because the game was on one of the televisions in the shop window.
+I can remember coming home from school, walking through Manchester and standing like lots of other people outside of the television shop on the pavement because the game was on in the shop window.
 The England players of that time were the heroes that ignited my passion for the game.